Customize Consent Preferences

 Adults and kids both know that games can be incredibly fun and rewarding.
 Unlike other generations, modern adults do not think games are only for kids anymore.
 Actually, the average age for online gamers is 30 years old in 2024.

-This, plus the easy accessibility to play games, has increased their popularity.
+This, plus the easy design accessibility to play games, has increased their popularity.
 Think about it – at first you needed a gaming console to access the gaming world, whereas nowadays the possibilities are almost infinite.

 You can use a computer, a phone, a tablet, even smart TVs and, of course, game consoles.
 As a result of the increased popularity, hackers started to see an opportunity in the gamer world.